 Artichokes are healthy

-The artichoke is also a medicinal plant.
-They are also available in tablet form or as juice, tincture, and tea.
-The ingredients are the secret of the edible bud: B vitamins, vitamin E and provitamin A, as well as the minerals iron, calcium, magnesium, and phosphorus, the artichoke, contains in large quantities.
+Artichoke is also a medicinal plant.
+They are also available in tablet form or juice, tincture, and tea.
+The ingredients are the secret of the edible bud: B vitamins, vitamin E, and provitamin A, as well as the minerals iron, calcium, magnesium, and phosphorus, which the artichoke contains in large quantities.
 A large artichoke contains ten times our daily requirement of the mentioned minerals.
-The bitter taste of the vegetable is also due to the substance Cynarin, which lowers the cholesterol level, detoxifies the body and is good for the bile.
+The bitter taste of the vegetable is also due to the substance Cynarin, which lowers the cholesterol level, detoxifies the body, and is good for the bile.
 Another pleasant effect of the artichoke: it stimulates the appetite.

-The artichoke plant grows particularly well in warm climates, The buds of the plant are edible – at least in parts.
+The artichoke plant grows particularly well in warm climates; the plant’s buds are edible – at least in parts.
 The lower fleshy area of the leaves and the bloom taste fine and are soft.
-The taste of fresh artichokes is hardly comparable with the canned or from the glass.
+The taste of fresh artichokes is hardly comparable with the canned or glass.

 Tips for shopping and cooking

 Artichokes taste best from June to November.
 Especially the small young artichokes are already a popular delicacy in the spring.
 The buds are harvested when they are still closed, and the outer leaves protrude only slightly.
 When bought, fresh artichokes feel bulging and firm and lie heavy in the hand.
 There should be no brown or dry spots.
 Even the stem must not be allowed to dry out, it is the water dispenser for the bud – the longer it is, the longer the artichoke keeps in the refrigerator.
 It is advisable to prepare artichokes on the day of purchase, but they can also be stored for a few days in the fridge, preferably wrapped in a damp cloth.

-Artichoke hearts melt on the tongue, taste aromatic and slightly tart.
-Boiled, fried, fried or dipped, artichokes can be used in many different ways in the kitchen.
+Artichoke hearts melt on the tongue, taste aromatic, and slightly tart.
+Boil, fry, or dip artichokes you can use in many different ways in the kitchen.
 Try the best Artichoke heart recipes!